Why did the Library close?

 We will continue to be available to you via email at email@example.com and will work as quickly as possible to answer your inquiry.
-We also plan to provide phone service during limited hours.
-Please call the Main library at 231-932-8500.
+You can also reach a librarian via live chat during limited hours.
+You can also still call the Main library at 231-932-8500.
 If we don’t answer, please leave a message and we will return your call.

 What is going on inside the library?
 Are the fish okay?

 We are CLEANING!
+We are following the sanitizing guidelines provided by the CDC and the Grand Traverse County Health Department.
 And taking care of our fish and plants!
 With a very limited team of people working inside the library, we are doing the essential operational and administrative work so that when we are able to reopen we can be fully prepared to serve our community as we love to do.

 We appreciate your patience during this challenging time and look forward to the day when we can open our doors again!